Insulin-like Growth Factor 1 (IGF-1)

 by | Feb 3, 2022 | Research

-The Structure of Insulin-like Growth Factor 1 (IGF-1)
+The Structure of IGF-1

-IInsulin-like Growth Factor 1 binds to at least two of the receptors of cell membrane tyrosine kinases, including the IGF-1 receptor and the insulin receptor.
-Its main action is binding to the IGF-1 receptor, ubiquitous in tissues.
-This ligand-receptor complex stimulates cell growth and proliferation and emits intracellular messages via the AKT pathway known to inhibit programmed cell death.
+Insulin-like Growth Factor 1 is speculated to bind to at least two of the receptors of cell membrane tyrosine kinases, including the IGF-1 receptor and the insulin receptor.
+Its main action, researchers suggest, is binding to the IGF-1 receptor, which may be ubiquitous in tissues.
+This ligand-receptor complex might stimulate cell growth and proliferation and emit intracellular messages via the AKT pathway known to inhibit programmed cell death.
+Insulin may also potentially bind to the IGF-1 receptor.
+Still, its affinity is suggested to be much lower, and Insulin-like Growth Factor 1 may also bind to the insulin receptor to produce a 10% effect on insulin’s potency.
+Researchers propose that Insulin-like Growth Factor 1 may interact with all seven IGF-1 binding proteins, specifically IGFBP2 and IGFBP5, and these two serum levels might be inversely proportional to circulating IGF-1.

 Insulin-like Growth Factor-1 Potential Effects

-cirrhosis.
-These effects were associated with decreased liver levels of several factors involved in oxidative damage, such as myeloperoxidase and nitric oxide.
+• Exposing animals to Insulin-like Growth Factor 1 might induce hepatoprotective and antifibrinolytic effects in experimental cirrhosis.
+These effects could be associated with decreased liver levels of several factors involved in oxidative damage, such as myeloperoxidase and nitric oxide.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.